-- SDE is the primary measure of cash flow used to value small businesses and includes the owner’s compensation as an adjustment.
+- SDE – The primary measure of cash flow used to value small businesses and includes the owner’s compensation as an adjustment.

-- EBITDA is the primary measure of cash flow used to value mid to large-sized businesses and does not include the owner’s salary as an adjustment.
+- EBITDA – The primary measure of cash flow used to value mid to large-sized businesses and does not include the owner’s salary as an adjustment.

 Numerous adjustments are made when calculating both SDE and EBITDA.
-For example, interest, taxes, depreciation, and amortization are added back when calculating both SDE and EBITDA and many of these adjustments are similar when calculating both.
-However, the major difference is that EBITDA does not include the owner’s compensation.
+For example, interest, taxes, depreciation, and amortization are added back when calculating both SDE and EBITDA, and many of these adjustments are similar in both methods.
+The major difference is that SDE includes the owner’s compensation, and EBITDA does not include the owner’s compensation.

 The purpose of calculating SDE and EBITDA is so businesses can be compared to one another on an apples-to-apples basis.
-To facilitate a uniform comparison, the adjustments made when calculating SDE and EBITDA should be consistently applied.
+To make a uniform comparison, the adjustments for both should be consistently applied.

-SDE is defined by the International Business Brokers Association (IBBA) as the earnings of a business prior to:
+Seller’s discretionary earnings, or SDE, is defined by the International Business Brokers Association (IBBA) as:

 - Interest expense or income (the “I” in EBITDA), plus